Ben Stiller Unlocks An 'Old-Fashioned' Prison Break In 'Escape At Dannemora'

 On waiting until late in the series to reveal the gruesome murders that landed Sweat and Matt in prison

 I had to kind of go off my own subjective feeling about what was important to see about what [Sweat and Matt] did.
 It came down more as we were editing it, got less and less [graphic] in terms of what we saw.
-But it's very brutal, and I mean the intention behind it was hopefully, as an audience, you are jarred because ... you've developed this sort of impression of who these guys are based on who they've been for the last five hours of the series ... just guys in prison trying to get out, which is what your experience would be of them if you met him the way I met David Sweat, as a guy just sitting there across me.
+But it's very brutal, and I mean the intention behind it was hopefully, as an audience, you are jarred because ... you've developed this sort of impression of who these guys are based on who they've been for the last five hours of the series ... just guys in prison trying to get out, which is what your experience would be of them if you met him the way I met David Sweat, as a guy just sitting there across from me.
 But the reality is that they did these brutal crimes, so that's why I felt it was important to have it be shocking and brutal, as a viewer after sort of being lulled into the reality of who they were now.

 Lauren Krenzel and Seth Kelley produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Beth Novey adapted it for the Web.